FullerIT/FITImagingTools/README.md

 * Clear the Quick Access folders and file lists
 * Empty the temp folder, but you have to reboot after doing so

-Now you can run the syspreptool.ps1 file, you may need to run it with bypass flag included
+Now you can run the syspreptool.ps1 file, you may need to run it with bypass flag included (there is a batch you can run as admin to do this for you)
 > PowerShell.exe -ExecutionPolicy Bypass -File .C:\!FITImage\syspreptool.ps1

 It will prompt for the name to insert into the unattend file.
-On the menu you can select each option and the sysprep option will perform a shutdown if it succeeds.
+On the menu you can select each option and the sysprep option will run and quit.
+You can then shutdown or reboot to image.
+(I changed this to quit so that you could choose to reboot or shutdown, I had a laptop that would only go to UEFI if you held shift on reboot, nothing worked from a cold boot)

 Once the system is shutdown, make sure the usb is inserted and you know the key to access the boot menu and power it on and select the boot menu.
 You want UEFI boot on the flash drive, it will start up and preset a menu of options.